Welcome to the Multnomah County Elections Division.

 There are four scheduled election dates each year in Oregon: the 2nd Tuesday in March; the 3rd Tuesday in May; the 3rd Tuesday in September; and the 1st Tuesday after the first Monday in November.
 The only regularly scheduled elections are the even year May Primary and General Election and the odd year May Special Election.
 Other special elections can be held in March or September.
 The state can call for a special election at any time.
 Recall election dates are based on when the prospective recall petition is filed and the timeline after that initial filing.
 Recall elections do not follow the same timeline as other elections.

-Multnomah County Elections has 12 employees who work at the Elections Office.
-For major elections, Multnomah County employs as many as 300 temporary election workers.
+Multnomah County Elections has 11 employees who work at the Elections Office.
+For major elections, Multnomah County employs as many as 300 temporary on-call election workers.
 Each election cycle takes anywhere from three months to eight months from beginning to end.
 All elections in Oregon are held by mail.
 There are 569,600 registered voters in Multnomah County (as of March 2021).
 Multnomah County uses a digital system to count ballots called Clear Ballot.

 Multnomah County is located in the Northwest corner of Oregon, at the confluence of the Willamette and Columbia rivers.
 Multnomah County is Oregon's smallest and most populous county with over 807,555 residents.
 Multnomah County is governed by a Board of four elected Commissioners and one Chair.
 Multnomah County employees provide citizens a wide range of health and human services, public safety services and other government services.
 The largest city in Multnomah County is Portland, which is where the Elections Office is located.

 Opportunities for Observation Observers play an important role in the elections process and provide an objective review of the vote counting process.
 The public is welcome to observe.
 For more information about election observation, please contact us.

 - U.S. Census Bureau Quickfacts - Multnomah County

 Portland, OR 97214